ndurumo254/ndurumo254/README.md

 - 👀 professionally am trained as electrical and electronics engineer.
 - 👀 I’m interested in data engineering\machine learning\ deep learning\ data science.
 I have built a number of data pipelines in AWS cloud computing.
 - 🌱 I’m currently learning DOCKER
-- 💞️ I’m looking to collaborate on data engineering role
+- 💞️ I’m looking to collaborate on data engineering,machine learning and python development  role
 - 📫 How to reach me through gmail: erickndurumo@gmail.com

 <!---